 Diana Archer (MA, Nottingham University)

 has worked as a church planter, missionary, editor, writer and theologian.
 She has contributed to both individual discipleship resources (eg Day by Day with God, BRF) and group discipleship resources (eg Managing Editor and writer of Connect Bible Studies, Damaris, available from Scripture Union).
 Seeing people grow as disciples of Jesus has always been a fascination and passion for her.
-She also co-runs the charity tastelife, helping people break free from eating disorders (www.tastelifeuk.org).
+She also co-founded and is the CEO of the charity tastelife, helping people break free from eating disorders (www.tastelifeuk.org).

 has been active in children’s work for 9 years.
 She has worked with 5-11 year olds in small groups, church groups and festival settings such as New Wine.
 She has written and designed church material for children both in the UK and Tanzania.
 She is a published scientific writer (BiologyOpen) and now works for the British Red Cross coordinating care of the elderly.
 She loves seeing Jesus shine through children.